Social Media Marketing: The Beginner’s Guide to Launching your Brand

 Social media is an important tool for spreading brand awareness, engaging with existing customers, and creating brand loyalty.
 It’s especially beneficial for small business owners, thanks to its low cost and easy accessibility.

 Plus, 69% of the US adult population uses some type of social media, and there are 2.62 billion social media users worldwide.
 Whether your goal is to sell locally or to use your online store and international shipping to serve a larger audience, social media is the most effective channel to get more people aware of your shop.

 Image source: Pew Internet

 About one-third of consumers preferred way to communicate with a brand is through social media, and that presents a huge opportunity.
 Whether you want to take your social media strategy to the next level or are kicking it off for the first time, use this social media marketing mini-guide to get started on the right foot.
-In it, we’ll cover how to:

 - Research your local competition